jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Divisors.md

 \end{align}
 $$

-To get similar results for canonical divisors, we need to introduce divisors that keep track of [[Riemann surfaces and algebraic curves --- math-199DR/notes/Topological properties of holomorphisms#_definition _ ramification point, branch point|ramification and branching]] — the formula for the pullback of a divisor requires more subtle "Hurwitzing".
+To get similar results for canonical divisors, we need to introduce divisors that keep track of [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological properties of holomorphisms#_definition _ ramification point, branch point|ramification and branching]] — the formula for the pullback of a divisor requires more subtle "Hurwitzing".

 ##### _definition:_ ramification and branch divisors